10 Tips to Fix Command + R Not Working on Mac (Tahoe/Sequoia)

 4. Update Mac to the Latest Version

-If your Mac is running macOS Sierra and older, then it won’t have the Recovery options.
+If your Mac is running macOS Sierra or older, then it won’t have the Recovery options.
 You can update your Mac to newer versions to get this feature.
 System updates may also help fix bugs on your Mac.

 To update macOS, you can click Apple > System Settings > General > Software Update.

-For older macOS versions that don’t have the Software Update feature, you can open App Store and click the Updates tab to check for updates for your Mac.
+For older macOS versions that don’t have the Software Update feature, you can open the App Store and click the Updates tab to check for updates for your Mac.

 5. Try Another Keyboard Shortcut